9 Online Tools for Improving Your Content Marketing

 Email marketing has been shown to have some of the best ROI—better than social media, organic search, and digital advertising.

 But designing great emails doesn’t have to be a chore anymore.
-There are a number of online resources that have made the creation and distribution of emails much easier.
+Many online resources have made creating and distributing emails much more manageable.

-Startups can use email marketing software like Moosend which has a simple drag-and-drop email template creator that allows you to slot in visuals and information into your emails.
+Startups can use email marketing software like Moosend, which has a simple drag-and-drop email template creator that allows you to slot visuals and content into your emails with ease.

-Moosend also sends emails to your subscriber list and collects real-time data that you can analyze later.
+Moosend also sends emails to your subscriber list and collects real-time data you can analyze later.

-For startups, Moosend has a free package up to 1000 subscribers and from then on, you pay in monthly increments, which is a great way to build your email marketing system.
+For startups, Moosend has a free package for up to 1,000 subscribers.
+Above that, you pay in monthly increments, which is a great way to build your email marketing system.

 7. Poptin

-A major first step in your email marketing campaign is capturing the email addresses of potential customers.
+A significant first step in your email marketing campaign is capturing email addresses of potential customers.

-This is a challenge for startups who are constantly looking for new ways to get subscribers without being intrusive or aggressive.
+This is a challenge for startups constantly looking for new ways to get subscribers without being intrusive or aggressive.

-A great way to build your email list is by using attractive contact forms on your website or creating WordPress and Shopify popups, which is exactly what Poptin does so well.
+A great way to build your email list is by using attractive contact forms on your website or creating WordPress and Shopify popups, which is precisely what Poptin does well.

-Poptin easily integrates into a variety of websites and in email newsletters, making it easier for small businesses to gather email lists and engage with their potential clientele.
+Poptin easily integrates with various website and newsletter management tools, making it easier for small businesses to gather email lists and engage with potential customers.

-Businesses have the option of starting with a free package and going up to the Pro package of $49 per month, or the Agency package of $99 per month, all for unlimited popups and forms.
+Businesses can start with a free package and later upgrade to the Pro package of $49 per month or the Agency package of $99 for unlimited popups and forms.

 8. Venngage

-Creating beautiful content that will halt a reader’s attention in the sea of content available on the internet is a major hurdle for small businesses.
+Creating beautiful content that will capture a reader’s attention in the ocean of online content is a significant hurdle for small businesses.

-It isn’t always possible to take in-house photographs—companies simply do not have the human resources for this.
+It isn’t always possible to take in-house photographs—many companies do not have the human resources for this.
 Additionally, getting outside resources isn’t a budget-friendly option.

-So, how does one go about making attractive visual content without breaking the bank or working overtime?
+So, how does one create attractive visual content without breaking the bank or working overtime?

-An online resource like Venngage, that offers everything from PowerPoint design ideas to infographics, white papers, and posters, is ideal for startups and small businesses.
+An online resource like Venngage, which offers everything from PowerPoint design ideas to infographics, white papers, and posters, is ideal for startups and small businesses.

 Venngage has a variety of free templates on offer that are easily customizable.

-Plus, the resource includes a ‘My Brand Kit’ section where you can upload your organization’s logo, colors, and fonts, to be applied across all your designs.
+It includes a ‘My Brand Kit’ section where you can upload your organization’s logo, colors, and fonts to apply to all your designs.

 And Venngage isn’t hard on the pocket either—it has a free package and goes up to $49 per month for the business package.